scolladon/sfdx-git-delta/README.md

 - [fast-xml-parser](https://github.com/NaturalIntelligence/fast-xml-parser) - Validate XML, Parse XML to JS/JSON and vise versa, or parse XML to Nimn rapidly without C/C++ based libraries and no callback
 - [fs-extra](https://github.com/jprichardson/node-fs-extra) - Node.js: extra methods for the fs object like copy(), remove(), mkdirs().
 - [ignore](https://github.com/kaelzhang/node-ignore#readme) - is a manager, filter and parser which implemented in pure JavaScript according to the .gitignore spec 2.22.1.
-- [isomorphic-git](https://github.com/isomorphic-git/isomorphic-git) - A pure JavaScript implementation of git for node and browsers!
 - [lodash](https://github.com/lodash/lodash) - A modern JavaScript utility library delivering modularity, performance & extras.
 - [MegaLinter](https://megalinter.io) - Open-Source tool for CI/CD workflows that analyzes the consistency of your code, IAC, configuration, and scripts
 - [simple-git](https://github.com/steveukx/git-js) - A light weight interface for running git commands in any node.js application.